 Who is in the cast?

-Alycia Debnam-Carey is the last remaining cast member from the first episode and Clark family, playing the tenacious Alicia.
+Alycia Debnam-Carey is the tenacious Alicia Clark, the last remaining cast member from the first episode and now the sole surviving member of the Clark family.

 Colman Domingo returns as fan favourite Victor Strand, who has survived the loss of loved ones, best friends and battled his own demons.
 No matter how terrible the situation, Strand always seems to able to sneak his way to survival.